 3. Think “big picture.”

 Working with an artist early in the development of your case can be extremely valuable.
-A good trial graphics team can “visually brainstorm” your ideas by working with you through several conceptual iterations.
+A good trial graphics artist can “visually brainstorm” your ideas by working with you through several conceptual iterations.
 This process of refining the visual story you want to tell can yield excellent results and help to solidify your case strategy.
 It is one of the most valuable services Litigation Insights offers to clients who have some leniency with their time and budget.

 However, when working with a limited budget, it can be helpful to approach a trial graphics team with an idea of what you wish to accomplish through the use of visual aids.
 Shifting gears or incorporating new details or arguments beyond the original scope of a project can affect your budget, so the more solidly you have a handle on your case strategy, the more efficiently an artist can create visuals to help tell that story.
 Also, when you consider that changes to one graphic can impact related graphics, it’s not surprising that what first appear to be simple revisions can end up costing more than anticipated.
 Spend a little time upfront to develop a focused case strategy and you will be taking one large step toward staying within budget.

 4. Pinpoint the main purpose of each trial graphic and try to avoid changing it.